MultiprojectDevOps/MultiprojectDevOps.github.io/docs/_pages/workshops/virtual_workshop1/home.md

 participants.
 In attempt to motivate such discussion we have identified a number of prompts:

-1. What tasks do your single, or multiproject, CI/CD pipelines currently perform?
+1. What tasks do your single, or multi-project, CI/CD pipelines currently perform?
 2. What pieces of CI/CD do you currently reuse among projects?
 3. How are you testing your CI/CD pipelines?
 4. How do you manage dependencies among pipelines?
-5. Have you tried any existing multiproject CI/CD solutions?
+5. Have you tried any existing multi-project CI/CD solutions?

 ## Acknowledgements